Optimal Disturbances of Blocking: A Barotropic View: The NMI model and optimal disturbances

+Recall the classical multiscale decomposition, we can decompose the spatial and temporal components using the parameters $\{X_k = \epsilon^k x\}_{k=0}^{\infty}$ and $\{T_k = \epsilon^k t\}_{k=0}^{\infty}$, respectively.
+Here, $\epsilon$ is a small parameter and $k$ represents the scale.
+This decomposition allows us to analyze and understand the behavior of the blocking anomaly and the synoptic-scale eddies at different scales.
+Using this decomposition, we can express the wavefunctions of the planetary-scale blocking anomaly and the synoptic-scale eddies as follows:

-Without loss of generality, we take the planetary-scale blocking anomaly $\psi$ as an example.
-With the multiscale representation~\eqref{eqn: streamfunction}, the temporal and spatial derivatives of the streamfunctions are given by
+Without loss of generality, let us consider the planetary-scale blocking anomaly $\psi$ as an example.
+By utilizing the multiscale decomposition~\eqref{eqn: streamfunction}, we can express the temporal and spatial derivatives of the streamfunction $\psi$ as follows:

-Then, we expand both the streamfunctions of planetary-scale blocking anomaly and synoptic-scale eddies~\eqref{eqn: streamfunction} asymptotically as
+Regarding the streamfunctions of the planetary-scale blocking anomaly and the synoptic-scale eddies~\eqref{eqn: streamfunction}, we can expand them asymptotically as follows:

-where the fast-varying variable of $\psi_2$ is only meridional, or only dependent on $y$ since it represents the feedback of the atmospheric blocking to the zonal-mean westerly wind.
-With the derivatives~\eqref{eqn: streamfunction} and the asymptotic expansion~\eqref{eqn: sf-expansion}, we use Wentzel-Kramers-Brillouin (WKB) method from asymptotic analysis~\citep{nayfeh2008perturbation} to derive the NMI model as:
+where the fast-varying variable of $\psi_2$ is only meridional or only dependent on $y$, as it represents the blocking's feedback to the zonal-mean westerly wind.
+Using the derivatives~\eqref{eqn: temporal-spatial-derivative} and the asymptotic expansion~\eqref{eqn: sf-expansion}, we employ Wentzel-Kramers-Brillouin (WKB) method from asymptotic analysis~\citep{nayfeh2008perturbation} to derive the NMI model as: